alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 It's a bittersweet finding, but I'm still proud of myself.
 Another researcher had the same idea, and they got a paper out of it!
-That's a good sign.
+Maybe I'm not a fraud after all.
 And, I see some interesting extensions that aren't mentioned in the literature.

 For the next week, I'm riding a high of accomplishment, making steady progress